arunbhattiprolu/devops/README.md

 Apply and save

 Configure Job -> choose Build Triggers section and checkboxes GitHub Pull Request Builder, Use github hooks for build triggering, GitHub hook trigger for GITScm polling.

+Under Credentials -> click on the advanced button and fill in the following details Name	origin
+Refspec	+refs/pull/${ghprbPullId}/*:refs/remotes/origin/pr/${ghprbPullId}/*
+Branches to build
+ Branch Specifier (blank for 'any') leave it blank to search for all branches or pull request id's if the Branch Specifier is ${sha1}
+ if the "base" branch and the "compare" branch can be merged this runs the test on the merged result, e.g. /origin/pr/4/merge else this runs the test on the head of the compare branch, e.g. /origin/pr/4/head if the Branch Specifier is ${ghbprbActualCommit}
+ this runs the test on the head of the compare branch, e.g. /origin/pr/4/head

 Uncheck the Lightweight checkout checkbox
 Apply and Save